-Mr. Speaker, I would finally like to say a special thank you to everyone who has played a helping hand into these young lives and to getting them to where they are today, including their teachers, school administrators, parents, and guardians, family and friends, and the community of Cambridge Bay.
+Mr. Speaker, I would finally like to say a special thank you to everyone who has played a helping hand into these young lives and to getting them to where they are today, including their teachers, school administrators, parents and guardians, family and friends, and the community of Cambridge Bay.

-Mr. Speaker, I would be remised if I did not say, "Qi" a special personal congratulations to my sister-in-law, Averi Kaiyogana, who is graduating from high school along with my in-laws.
-I guess she would call her "Tiguaqti" as well.
-Her name is Reagan Evetalegak and I wish both of them all the best as they graduate.
+Mr. Speaker, I would be remiss if I didn't pay special personal congratulations to my sister-in-law, Averi Kaiyogana, who is graduating from high school, along with my inlaw's...I guess you would call her a "Tiguaqti" as well.
+Her name is Reagan Evetalegak, and I wish both of them all the best as they graduate.